gabrieledamone/DE4-OPT/README.md

 Then, please find below an overview of the Matlab files and their content:

-- **AirfoilCoefficient.m** Linear Programmatic Fitting to determine the equations for Coefficient of Drag and Coefficient of Lift
+- **AirfoilCoefficient.m** Metamodel of equations for Coefficient of Drag and Coefficient of Lift
   - Download **Coefficient.xlsx**
-- **Fatigue.m** Linear Programmatic Fitting to output Force Profile affected by Fatigue
+- **Fatigue.m** Metamodel of Force Profile affected by Fatigue
 - **FminconInteriorPoint.m** Fmincon Interior Point Algorithm + Global Search
 - **SQPAlgorithm.m** Fmincon Sequential Quadratic Programming Algorithm